erikbejstam/haiku/diary.md

 I created the initial data which seems to work.
 There is one user and one haiku when you start the app.
 There is no connection between the entities in the model yet however.

 I have the UserController, UserRepository and the UserService.
-I'm not sure I wrote them correctly.
+I'm not sure if I wrote them correctly.
 I guess the next step will be to flesh those out, and experimenting with the user.html page, and implementing some simple security options in the `SecurityFilterChain`.